 Streams are quintessential symbols of wabi sabi.

 It is everywhere in nature but especially those areas which experience the ongoing action of waves, wind, water and sand.
 These are the obvious places, but it reveals itself in areas with different kinds of flow.
 The flow of years, or work, or wisdom.
 Once you notice it in your daily life it becomes clear that you are surrounded by it.
-This noticing, is entering the stream.

 A person who has experienced wabi sabi, even if he or she has not named it, knows a sharp private perception wrapped around some place, person, or object.
 That perception is something like love when it hurts.
 But when it matures, the pain grows into an acceptance and peace.
 It helps us embrace all the things that are impermanent by reminding us we can not own them.
 When you see yourself as part of the stream of things that come into being and go out again, when you see yourself as part of the flow itself, you start to be still, in the stream.